Lunch & Learn

 Proudly sponsored by

-Join us as Carol Headrick presents the life story of Mary Roberts Rhinehart, an American writer, often called the American Agatha Christie.
+Join us as Carol Headrick presents the life story of Mary Roberts Rinehart, an American writer, often called the American Agatha Christie.

 Daring, adventurous, yet devoted to her husband and family, Rinehart became one of the most celebrated women in America.
 For half a century, she was one of the best known and best paid writers America had known.
 Her novels were best sellers and she was a popular contributor to Saturday Evening Post, Ladies Home Journal and other publications.
 She was allowed to visit the front lines of World War I as a reporter; she was a spokesperson for Native Americans and a champion for many causes.